Organizational Behaviour - Sakural's Blog Entry #1—Power and Politics within Business

 Postma, N. (2021, July 14).
 You Can’t Sit Out Office Politics, but you can use them to

-your advantage.
 Harvard Business Review.
 Retrieved from

 https://hbr.org/2021/07/you-cant-sit-out-office-politics